CPAN-Security/security.metacpan.org/docs/supplychain-sbom.md

 ### Distributor

 Operates within a [Package Ecosystem](#package-ecosystem) or a [Language Ecosystem](#language-ecosystem).
-Ensures the availability of packages, that they are indexed correctly, and that any related metadata is up-to-date, correct and available.
+Ensures the availability of packages or containers, that they are indexed correctly, and that any related metadata is up-to-date, correct and available.

 > [!NOTE]
-> * Distributors take packages that Patchers and Packagers produce, and ensure these are made available in a reliable way for downstream users according to the Curator's requirements. (e.g. by setting up and managing a Debian APT repository, or a CPAN mirror, or similar).
+> * Distributors take packages or containers that Patchers and Packagers produce, and ensure these are made available in a reliable way for downstream users according to the Curator's requirements. (e.g. by setting up and managing a Debian APT repository, or a CPAN mirror, or a Docker container registry,  or similar).
-> * If SBOM metadata is expected to accompany the packages in question, the Distributor makes sure this happens.
+> * If SBOM metadata is expected to accompany the packages or containers in question, the Distributor makes sure this happens.
 > * Distributors have additional requirements and considerations laid out in CISA-2024.
 > * Distributors have additional requirements around compliance, laid out in the EU Cyber Resilience Act Article 20.